-Additional information is available in a booklet entitled "Summary of the Thrift Savings Plan," September 2019 edition available online at www.tsp.gov or by calling the NALC Retirement Department.
+Additional information is available in a booklet entitled "Summary of the Thrift Savings Plan," available online at www.tsp. gov or by calling the NALC Retirement Department.

-162 How does an

-employee apply to
+162 How does an employee apply to withdraw their savings from the TSP?

-withdraw his or

-her savings from

-the TSP?